A Spring Garden at Hanbury Hall

 Spring is the ideal time to explore Hanbury’s gardens.
 From mid-February onwards we start to see early signs, as the trees begin to show hints of green once again, the buds start appearing in the borders and the first of the new lambs arrive out in the park.

 The first signs of spring come with the appearance of swathes of snowdrops around the gardens.
 Typically the best display is lining Cedar Walk from the Great Garden all the way down to the Ice House.
-Daffodils typically follow in March and April - quintessential sign of spring with their bright-coloured blooms; see them are their finest down in Kytes Orchard.
+Daffodils typically follow in March and April - quintessential sign of spring with their bright-coloured blooms; see them at their finest down in Kytes Orchard.

 Elsewhere, look out for the signs of the Parterre’s ribbon border returning to life.
 The explosions of stunning, bright colour are carefully planned with thousands of bulbs planted every autumn ready for the following spring.
 With a colourful array of tulips, daffodils and hyacinths the parterre is sure to be filled with impressive colour and scent.